NathanGavenski/Labyrinth/README.md

-# maze-gym
+# Labyrinth
-A maze environment for training and evaluating agents.
-All mazes are (y, x) size and come with a set of functions.
+A labyrinth environment for training and evaluating agents.
+All labyrinths are (y, x) size and come with a set of functions.

 ```
-save(path): save the current maze structure, start and finish.
+save(path): save the current labyrinth structure, start and finish.
 load(path): load a saved structure.
-solve(mode): give solutions for the maze using deapth-first-search (DFS).
+solve(mode): give solutions for the labyrinth using deapth-first-search (DFS).
     mode: "all" - all possible solutions, "shortest" - one solution (the shortest)
 ```